unraid/docs/docs/unraid-os/getting-started/explore-the-user-interface/tour-the-web-gui.md

 # Tour the WebGUI

-The WebGUI is the primary interface for managing and configuring your Unraid server.
+The %%WebGUI|web-gui%% is the primary interface for managing and configuring your Unraid server.
 It provides access to all system features, monitoring tools, and configuration options through an organized navigation bar and user-friendly screens.
 This layout is designed to help you efficiently manage storage, users, applications, and system settings from any web browser.

 ## The Navigation Bar